jtpeller/OEIS/seq/README.md

 And so on.

+## Other contents

+- `bignum.go` -- contains code to make golang's arbitrary precision easier to use
-Note: otherseq.go contains programmed sequences that don't yet fit in a file.
-These are typically sequences that I accidentally programmed while trying to program another sequence.
+- `otherseq.go` -- contains any sequences that don't yet have their corresponding file made yet.
+For instance, A032346 doesn't have its `thru32400.go` file yet.
+These sequences are either very useful sequences, or sequences that I accidentally programmed while trying to program another sequence.